venustheme/Magento-Parallax-Module/README.md

 To create magento parallax scrolling background, all you need is to upload an image, configure the module, and congrats, you completed it

-## LandOfCoder extensions on Magento Marketplace, Github
+## LandOfCoder & Venustheme extensions on Magento Marketplace, Github

 - [Magento 2 Multivendor Marketplace](https://landofcoder.com/magento-2-marketplace-extension.html/)
 - [Magento 2 Blog Extension](https://landofcoder.com/magento-2-blog-extension.html/)